chriscave/mpl_ascii/README.md

 If you want to tell me about any of the above just use the Issues tab for now.

-Thanks for reading and I hope you willS like these plots as much as I do :-)
+Thanks for reading and I hope you will like these plots as much as I do :-)